mighty-gerbils/gerbil/doc/guide/package-manager.md

 Package lists come from directories, which can be any repo on github that has a `package-list` file or just a URL pointing to a package list.

-This list follows the simplest and most extensible an association list where the car is the package and the cdr is a plist of the package properties, with keyword keys.
+This list follows the simplest and most extensible format: an association list where the car is the package and the cdr is a plist of the package properties, with keyword keys.
 The only required key is `description:`.

 This is designed so that it is trivial to create a new directory; in fact users are encouraged to create their own directories for their